Prof Jenny Fry

-I am a senior lecturer in publishing at Loughborough University.
+I am a professor of publishing and information science at Loughborough University.
 My research is focused on digital scholarship.
 I joined Loughborough University in 2007, prior to that I was a research fellow at the Oxford Internet Institute.

 I am currently supervising PhD students in the areas of open science and research data management.
 My teaching focuses on the social shaping of technology and communicating knowledge.
 I am Deputy Director of Post Graduate Research in the School of the Arts.